-All calls to Lincolnshire Police are answered by the Force Communication and Control Centre (FCCC) at Police Headquarters, Nettleham, Lincoln.
+All calls to Lincolnshire Police are answered by the Force Control Room (FCR) at Police Headquarters, Nettleham, Lincoln.

 If you are ringing to report an emergency, dial 999.
 The 999 number is a 24 hour service and should only be used in situations where there is:

 - use, or immediate threat of use, of violence

 - an offender that has just been disturbed at the scene

 - a need for immediate police attendance such as when a crime is about to be committed

 When you ring 999, the BT Operator will ask you which emergency service you require and the number you are calling from.
 If you request Police in the Lincolnshire area you will be transferred to the FCR in Nettleham.
 When the Operator transfers your call to Lincolnshire Police they will inform the Call taker of the telephone number you are calling from.
 The Call taker will ask you the location of the emergency and what the emergency is.
 They will then take your details.
 This process may take time but it is very important to get the correct information from you to make sure we resource your call appropriately whilst protecting the safety of the public and our Officers.
 The Call taker will ‘control’ the call so that the appropriate information is gleaned as quickly as possible.

 It is important to only dial 999 in an emergency.
 Call takers will advise you to contact us on the non-emergency number if your call isn’t an emergency to enable us to deal with genuine emergencies efficiently.